 NPS Tier-I accounts

 Until 2011, withdrawals from NPS Tier-I accounts were not allowed until the age of 60.
-The amended rules allow subscribers to make premature withdrawals after working for 15 years.
-You can now withdraw up to 50% of your contribution to the NPS after working for at least 25 years.
+The amended rules allow subscribers to make premature withdrawals after being invested in this scheme for at least 3 years.
+You can now withdraw up to 25% of your contribution to the NPS.
 You can withdraw funds to cover critical illnesses, emergencies, and other events that need financial aid.

 NPS Tier-II accounts